erngvq/CPP/DP/README.md

 * Imagine you are a traveler on a 2D grid.
 You begin in the top-left corner and your goal is to travel to the bottom-right corner.
 However, you many only move down or right.
 Write a function `gridTraveler(m, n)` that computes how many ways you can travel to the goal on a grid with dimensions `m * n`.

+* Write a function `canSum(target, numbers)` that returns a boolean indicating whether or not it is possible to generate the target using the number from the array.
+An element from the array many be used as many times as needed, and assume all input numbers are non-negative.

+* Write a function `howSum(target, numbers)` that returns an array containing ANY combination of elements that add up to exactly the target integer.
+If there is no combination that adds up to the target, return null.

+* Write a function `bestSum(target, numbers)` that returns an array containing the SHORTEST combination of numbers that add up to exactly the target integer.
+If there is a tie for the shortest combination, return any of them.